 It's not the right time.
 I don't know how.
 I don't have the time.
 I don't have the money.

-It's what separates those that say and those that do.
-Those that dream things up and those that makes things happen.
+It's what separates those that say and those that do; it separates those that dream things up and those that make things happen.

 Cliché as it sounds, you'll never know until you try.